 What Foods Do West Africans Like To Eat?

 So your family heritage and culture is West African and you are interested in the food, recipes and meals you ate as a child and wish to pass these on to your children or you are a foodie wanting to find out more before you try African cuisine then you have arrived at the right website.
 This website aims to provide answers to the questions of what do Africans cook, drink and serve family and friends at parties, wedding and gatherings?
 Traditional meals are documented here like jollof rice, okra in palm oil with meat and rice bread.
-The ingredients for these food can all be bought from this affiliated Amazon food market website.
+The ingredients for these foods can all be bought from this affiliated Amazon food market website.